 Ideally, you've read all six posts to date.
 There's a lot of what I consider to be my best tips for fire performer photography.

-Your performer has a safety, and you have some familiarity with what a safety does, and are willing to step in immediately if something goes wrong.
+Your performer has a fire-safety, you have some familiarity with what a safety does, and are willing to step in immediately if something goes wrong.

 You and everyone involved with your shoot/at the performance are sober, clear headed, know what you/they are doing, experienced, and have safety equipment and procedures in place.